 The Hotel Breakfast the Next Morning

 The next morning we woke up and went for a stroll in the beautiful surroundings of Hotel Frederiksminde.
-We walked in the garden, down to the beach, across the churchyard, on the cobbled streets through town and all the way to the harbor.
+We walked in the garden, down to the beach, across the churchyard, on the cobbled streets through town, and all the way to the harbor.
 As we returned to have our breakfast a duck was taking its morning bath in the pond outside.
-True harmony in Prestø.
+Prestø is truly a place of harmony.

 The breakfast is worth a visit to the hotel alone.
 Everything is homemade by the same kitchen that serves you in the evening.
 Our table was completely covered with the most wonderful food.
-Homemade bread, cream cheese, ham & cheese, eggs, jams, chocolate spread, tiny cakes, strawberries and müsli with nuts and berries.
+Homemade bread, cream cheese, soft cheese, hams, eggs, jams, chocolate spread, tiny cakes, strawberries, and müsli with nuts and berries.
 The juices were freshly pressed and the coffee was brewed on a French press.
 I could wake up like this every morning.

 Have you been to hotel Frederiksminde, or did this inspire you to go?
 Please share in a comment.